 Being shy isn’t necessarily a debilitating disease, but it can affect you personally as well as

-cause many debilitating effects, such as feelings of fear or apprehension, increased stress and anxiety, even
+adults.
+It can cause many debilitating effects, such as feelings of fear or apprehension, increased stress

-stigma in one so young.
-Parents need to understand just how serious it can be for their children and learn
+the social stigma in one so young.
+Parents need to understand just how serious it can be for their children

 Here’s a list of just a few of the helpful things you find inside this website: